Lesson 2 of 5

 Maximizing Theta as a Wheel Trader

-1. Sell at 30-45 DTE to enter the steepening portion of the decay curve.
+1. Sell at 30-45 DTE to enter right as the decay curve steepens.
+This is non-negotiable for me.

-2. Consider closing at 50% of max profit -- this captures the 'easy' theta and avoids gamma risk near expiration.
+2. Close at 50% of max profit -- this captures the 'easy' theta and frees up capital for the next trade.
+Don't get greedy chasing the last 50%.

-3. Avoid selling with less than 14 DTE unless you have a specific, high-conviction thesis -- the premium is thin and gamma risk is elevated.
+3. Avoid selling with less than 14 DTE unless you have high conviction.
+The premium is thin and gamma risk spikes (more on that later).

 The 50% Rule

-• Time decay accelerates as expiration approaches, especially inside 21 DTE.
+• Time decay accelerates hard inside 21 DTE.
+Sell at 30-45 DTE to ride this wave.

 Quick Check